pachomski/amphora-biscuits/README.md

 });
 ```

-Biscuits will are now accessible at `/_components/:name/instances/instance-uri.biscuit`
+Biscuits will are now accessible at `/_components/:name/instances/instance-uri.biscuit` or `/_components/:name.biscuit`

 ## Contributing